26 May Premature Construction

 There is an abundance of issues to consider and address.
 First establish how long the construction process is projected to last?

 What about health related issues, how will he handle dust control?
 How thoroughly will the construction zone be sectioned off from the rest of the home?
 Does he plan to park a dumpster outside?
-What is the system for debris removal?
+What is the system for debris removal and garbage management?
+In every construction, a third party such as https://eagledumpsterrental.com/ should be involved to dispose of all waste from the construction so that work can continue without interruption.
+You can also consider looking for the cheapest skip bins Central Coast to help with all the disposal.

 You’ll also need to let him know what area the crew are allowed, and where is off-limits.
 You’ll need to make at least one bathroom available to them, advise as to which.
 Where can they do prep work such as cutting wood or tiles?
 Be sure to communicate your cleanup expectations as well.
 If you don’t, you could be dealing with a growing environment of debris that they don’t plan to dispose of until the end of the job.
 Are there potentially hazardous products used that will make it necessary to vacate the home?
 How long will that be necessary?
 Specific details such as these, alarm codes, and even having keys made – all should be addressed before work begins.